ABOUT US / Our Island Community

 American Samoa is a US Territory, like Guam and Puerto Rico, located in the South Pacific.
-(See map.)
-There are about 55,000 people living in our group of seven islands, but the vast majority of us reside on Tutuila, whose capital is Pago Pago.
-Over 90% of us are Samoan or part Samoan.
+There are about 55,000 people living on our group of seven islands, but the vast majority of us reside on Tutuila, whose capital is Pago Pago.
+Over 90% of us are Samoan or part-Samoan.
 Most of us speak both English and Samoan.
-We use US currency, US voltage and the US Postal System.
+We use US currency, voltage, and the US postal system.
 Due to the rugged and mountainous interior of Tutuila, most of us reside on its southern coast.
 Our main road, which also runs along the coast, is narrow and curvy and has a speed limit of only 25 mph!

-Compared to America, our standard of living is relatively low.
+By American standards, our standard of living is relatively low.
 In 2010, our average household income was $34,000 compared to a $51,000 average in the US.
-Of course, many of us also supplement our incomes with plantation foods (banana, taro, breadfruit, papaya, etc.) which we grow.
+Of course, many of us also supplement our incomes with plantation foods which we grow (banana, breadfruit, taro, papaya, etc.).
 In addition, over 90% of our land is communally owned; most of us live on family land that is never sold or bought.
 In general, we are quite happy to be a US Territory.
-We, undoubtedly, would struggle without US aid.
+We undoubtedly, would struggle without US aid.
 Just over a third of our labor force is employed by the local government which is mostly funded by the US Federal government.
-About 15% work in tuna processing plants, another third works for the private sector, and about 20% of the workforce is unemployed.
+About 15% work in tuna processing plants, antoher third works for the private sector, and about 20% of the workforde is unemployed.
 You will find few places that cater to tourists here, but it is an industry which is growing and which has great potential.